 For me personally, the biggest advantage of metal framing is the stability over time.
 As a do-it-yourselfer and an expert procrastinator, I tend to work slow.
 There have been many times that I have purchased wood studs only to have them laying around for a few weeks.
 When I finally had enough time or ambition to start the project there wouldn’t be a straight board in the bunch.

 Moisture is the enemy of both wood and metal.
 In both cases, structural damage can result if steps are not taken to prevent moisture from contracting either material.
 With wood, you also have to contend with the added bonuses of mold and insect damage.

-Cold transfer is a concern with metal but this problem goes away if a thermal break is installed between the exterior walls and the framing.
-This step will add to the overall cost of the project, but having additional insulation can lead to some long-term energy savings.
+Cold transfer is a concern with metal when used for perimeter walls but this problem goes away if a thermal break is installed between the exterior walls and the framing.
+This step will add to the overall cost of the project, though having additional insulation can lead to some long-term energy savings.

 Trakloc is a product that is worth a look.
 The telescoping studs (no need to cut to size) simply twist and lock in the track without the need for fasteners.
 The cost of this product is higher than conventional metal framing, but offers savings in time and therefore labor costs.
 Company president Todd Beasley, former president of Trakloc Pacific, LLC and now a technical and sales consultant with ClarkDietrich which acquired the company in 2014, explains the math: